-All applicants are strongly encouraged to attend an information session prior to submitting materials.
-We encourage you to bring the leader at your organization who will be supporting your application (ED/CEO, Board Chair).
+All applicants are strongly encouraged to attend an information session prior to submitting materials, and we ask that you to bring the leader at your organization who will be supporting your application (ED/CEO, Board Chair).
 All sessions will take place at the Community Foundation office at 3409 Moore St., Richmond, VA 23230.

-Please feel free to contact Kenisha Fallen for questions or for additional information.
+Please feel free to contact Scott Andrews-Weckerly for questions or for additional information.

 Barring emergency, participants MUST be available for the following program dates.
 Attendance is critical to the transformative learning process.